skyfirepro/docker-nuxt-basic-template/README.md

-> Note: If you have any problems with hot module replacement, you need add watchers to ``nuxt.config.js``
+> Note: If you have any problems with hot module replacement, you need add watchers to ``nuxt.config.js`` and restart nuxt container
 ```bash
 watchers: {
   webpack: {